Trauma Therapy

 • Trouble concentrating

-Related Article: Post-traumatic Stress Disorder
+Related Article: Posttraumatic Stress Disorder

 These symptoms often occur in related groups called clusters.
 Sometimes, these symptoms don’t even develop until years later.